the heart practices

 Read More

-What does it mean to practice Dharma in the home stretch of 2023, with all the wars, hate crimes, refugee crises, and environmental catastrophes all over the world?
-I would offer a short and simple response, quoting Sylvia Boorstein, great grandmother, psychologist and Dharma teacher since 1985: I want to live my life wisely, not…
+What does it mean to practice Dharma in your daily life with all the wars, hate crimes, refugee crises, and environmental catastrophes all over the world?
+I would offer a short and simple response, quoting Sylvia Boorstein, great grandmother, psychologist and Dharma teacher since 1985: I want to live my life wisely, not in contention…

 Read More